Sara Matthews

 University Profile

-Sara Matthews is Associate Professor in the Department of Global Studies at Wilfrid Laurier University and supervises students in the MA programs in Communication Studies, and in Religion, Culture and Global Justice.
-Her research and teaching are interdisciplinary and consider the dynamics of conflict and social change.
+Sara’s research and teaching are interdisciplinary and consider the dynamics of conflict and social change.
 Working primarily in the field of research-creation, her projects explore the relations between visual culture and martial politics as well as how communities craft creative modes of relationality and survival in response to practices of state securitization.
-She has several ongoing SSHRC funded research projects in the field of critical security studies.
+She has several ongoing research projects in the field of critical security studies.

-In addition to her scholarly practice, Dr. Matthews curates aesthetic projects that archive the ways in which encounters with conflict and loss emerge as new forms of futurity, materiality and placemaking.
-Her critical art writing has appeared in PUBLIC, FUSE Magazine and in exhibition essays for the Robert Langen Gallery, Circuit Gallery, the Ottawa Art Gallery, the Doris McCarthy Gallery and as a blog for Gallery TPW.
+In addition to her academic work, she curates aesthetic projects that archive the ways in which visual encounters with conflict and loss and emerge as new forms of futurity, materiality and placemaking.
+Read more about her research-creation projects and art writing on her personal website.

-2019.
+• 2019.
+Co-Curator.
 Variations on Black, Queer and Otherwise: Works by Abdi Osman.
 June 5-July 27, The Art Museum, University of Toronto.

-2019.
+• 2019.
+Curator.
 How to notice what cannot be seen/að sjá það sem hulið er.
 September 14-28, Herhúsid and The Herring Museum, Siglufjörður, Iceland.

 Awards

-• Co-investigator, SSHRC Connections Grant (2019-2020) Working through security: methods of making security practices visible through research
+• Co-applicant, SSHRC Connections Grant, Working through security: methods of making security practices visible through research, 2020-2022.

-• Principal Investigator, SSHRC Partnership Engagement Grant (2019-2022) Animating the archive: Cold war civil defence and public pedagogy
+• Principal Investigator, SSHRC Partnership Engage Grant, Animating the archive: Cold war civil defence and public pedagogy, 2019-2022.

 Select Publications